 A: Rules and regulations of the Social Security Administration provide that pain must be considered in evaluating whether or not a person is disabled.
 The Regulation states:

 “In determining whether you are disabled, we consider all your symptoms, including pain, and the extent to which your symptoms can reasonably be accepted as consistent with the objective medical evidence and other evidence.
-By objective medical evidence, we mean medical signs and laboratory findings as defined in Sections 404.1528(b) and (c).”
+Section 404.1529 (a).

 The Regulations further state, however, that statements about a person’s pain or other symptoms will not alone establish that they are disabled.
-There must be medical signs and laboratory findings which show you to have a medical impairment which could reasonably be expected to produce the pain or symptoms that you claim.
+There must be objective medical evidence from an acceptable medical source that shows you have a medical impairment (s) which could reasonably be expected to produce the pain or other symptoms alleged.